 Goodman & Nekvasil P.A., May Recover Investor Losses - Jason Michael Belajack (Jason Belajack) Fired by Lincoln Financial Advisors Corporation and Barred from Securities Industry

-From 2015 until Jason Belajack’s firing in 2016, Jason Belajack worked for Lincoln Financial Advisors Corporation.
-Jason Belajack previously worked for Accelerated Capital Group, LPL Financial LLC and Pruco Securities, LLC.
+From 2015 until Jason Belajack’s firing in 2016, Jason Belajack was licensed with Lincoln Financial Advisors Corporation.
+Jason Belajack was previously licensed with Accelerated Capital Group, LPL Financial LLC and Pruco Securities, LLC.
 According to FINRA’s records, Jason Belajack was fired by Lincoln Financial Advisors Corporation on October 12, 2016.
 Lincoln Financial Advisors Corporation reported to FINRA that Jason Belajack was terminated for the transmittal of two letters to a former customer (not a customer of the Firm) that were not genuine.

 FINRA reports that Jason Belajack was previously fired by LPL Financial LLC in December 2012.
 LPL Financial LLC reported to FINRA that Jason Belajack was terminated after the Firm became aware of the allegations made by Jason Belajack’s previous broker-dealer that Jason Belajack submitted a non-genuine client signature on a life insurance application-related document.